 - Accountability.
 As a written medium, it’s easy to keep records of email conversations, promises, and agreements.

 - Depth.
 Because it’s not limited by character or word count like some social or text platforms, you can convey a lot of information in a single, in-depth email.

 - Speed.
 Hit ‘send’, and your email is almost instantly delivered to the inbox of your recipient(s).

 - Scalability.
 Start small, and grow.
-Email service providers like Mailshake make it dead simple to send a personalized message to one recipient, or dozens.
+Email service providers like Mailshake make it dead simple to send a personalised message to one recipient, or dozens.

 - Mobility.
 Send an email from your desktop at work, your laptop at home, or your smartphone from virtually anywhere.

 - Personal.
-It’s never been easier to add personalization to every customer touchpoint.
+It’s never been easier to add personalisation to every customer touchpoint.
 With email, you can segment and send highly targeted messages.